robbykraft/InfiniteZoom/readme.md

-#infinite zoom
+# infinite zoom

-experiments in recreating the perspective from a human undergoing the fantasy effect of shrinking or growing in scale.
+foundational math for computer graphics to recreate the effect of a perspective undergoing the effect of shrinking or growing in scale.

-#scale-only, 2D and 3D
+# 1: scale-only

 simple scaling up or down from one fixed point in space

-#translation, 2D and 3D
+# 2: translation

 the viewer is able to walk through the world while undergoing change in scale. their rate of travel is constantly adjusting to their level of scale.